 If you have a genuine interest in engineering and a real drive to learn more, then you could be a Reliance apprentice.
 We are looking for individuals who are motivated, honest and reliable with great problem solving and communication skills.
 You’ll also need a positive approach to training, as well as being determined to work hard to develop your skills throughout your four-year apprenticeship.

-You should have, or expect to gain, at least five GCSEs at grade 5 or above including Maths, English and Science.
+You should have, or expect to gain, at least five GCSEs at grade 5 or above (or equivalent) including Maths, English and Science.
 Candidates should also be computer literate and comfortable with the Microsoft Office Suite (e.g. Word, PowerPoint and Excel).